SirDank/dank.tool/README.md

 - When on the main menu, you can resize the window to your preferred size and then enter "refresh" as input to re-align the UI.

+- If you want the startup animation and music to be played on every run, create a file called `force-audio` inside the install directory.

 - Documentation for developers can be found at the bottom.

 ## ♦️ To Do ♦️